Acceptable Use Policy

 Email, Spam And Usenet

-You will not use nor permit any affiliated third parties to use on your behalf: (1) the Services for Spam or to make multiple newsgroup postings nor will you allow others, including without limit, affiliates or partners to do so on your behalf; (2) a third-party network for the purposes of sending Spam or multiple newsgroup postings that advertise or refer to your Content; or (3) emails or newsgroup postings with forged header information or that attribute their transmission to Yesware.
-You acknowledge that you are the sole or designated "sender" (as such term is defined in the CAN-SPAM Act of 2003 and any rules adopted under such act) of any email message sent by you using Services.
+You will not use nor permit any affiliated third parties to use on your behalf: (1) the Services for Spam or to make multiple newsgroup postings nor will you allow others, including without limit, affiliates or partners to do so on your behalf; (2) a third-party network for the purposes of sending Spam or multiple newsgroup postings that advertise or refer to your Content; (3) emails or newsgroup postings with forged header information or that attribute their transmission to Yesware; or (4) the Service without first obtaining any necessary consents required by law in the country of residence of the email recipient.
+You acknowledge that you are the sole or designated "sender" (as such term is defined in the CAN-SPAM Act of 2003 and any rules adopted under such act) and the “data controller” (as such term is defined by the European Union’s General Data Protection Regulation) of any email message sent by you using Services.

 - Any activity or abuse of the Services, which may, in Yesware’s sole discretion, result in harm to systems or networks, or which may result in harm to any third-party services, systems, or networks;